-Debian for Orange Pi RV2
+Debian for Orange Pi RV2 and R2S

 I couldn't find any existing ready-made bootable image of Debian for the Orange Pi RV2, so I made one myself.